bazelbuild/rules_python/gazelle/README.md

 See the gazelle documentation https://github.com/bazelbuild/bazel-gazelle/blob/master/extend.md for more information on extending Gazelle.

-If you add a new Go dependencies the plugin source code you need to "tidy" the go.mod file.
+If you add new Go dependencies to the plugin source code, you need to "tidy" the go.mod file.
 After changing that file, run `go mod tidy` or `bazel run @go_sdk//:bin/go -- mod tidy` to update the go.mod and go.sum files.
 Then run `bazel run //:update_go_deps` to have gazelle add the new dependenies to the deps.bzl file.
 The deps.bzl file is used as defined in our /WORKSPACE